There’s something very sad happening in the creative industry. I’ve hesitated to talk about, because I hate to sound bitter.

 To make maximum money for the shareholders, I presume.

 Even an old idea engineer like me finds it a slog to keep producing the best, shiniest things hour after hour, quickly and efficiently.
-Or to fix and re-oil the stuff that’s been poked at by account teams and broken by clients.
+Or to fix, polish and re-oil the stuff that’s been spannered by account teams and broken by clients.

-But because I have years of experience, I can get out serviceable goods pretty smoothly.
-I know it’s not going to win me any awards, but I can still take pride in it as a professional.
+But because I have years of experience, I can deliver the goods pretty smoothly.
+I know it’s not going to win me any awards, but I can take pride in it as a professional.

 So, what about the junior teams who are thrown onto the factory floor?